-During his 18-year career with MPD, Commander Coligan has also served in a variety of assignments, including the First District as a Patrol Officer, the Third District as a Sergeant, the Seventh District as both a Lieutenant and Captain.
+During his 21-year career with MPD, Commander Coligan has also served in a variety of patrol assignments, including the First District as a Patrol Officer, the Third District as a Sergeant, the Seventh District as both a Lieutenant and Captain.
+Also worked in several specialized units including the FBI Safe Streets Task Force (sergeant) and the Gun Recovery Unit (lieutenant).
 As Lieutenant of the Gun Recovery Unit, he managed the day-to-day operations of the unit, worked on strategic briefings, and coordinated investigations with federal agencies.
 Coligan then served as Captain of the Seventh District and later served as Captain of the School Safety Division.
 Before serving as Commander, he served as the Inspector of the School Safety Division.

 Commander Coligan has received numerous awards throughout his career, such as Achievement and Service Medals and the PSA Officer of the Year.
 Additionally, while serving as Inspector of the School Safety Division, he was recognized as Inspector of the Year in both 2016 and 2017.
 Also, his assigned area for MPD’s Summer Crime Initiative had the largest crime reduction rate for the summer of 2014.

 Commander Coligan holds a Bachelor's of Science degree with a double major of Political Science and Justice Studies from Frostburg State University.
+He completed the FBI National Academy in 2019 and PERF Senior Management Insitute for Police in 2021.
 He has also completed the National SRO (School Resource Officer) Supervisors and Management Course conducted by the National Association of School Resource Officers.